Semantic Satiation: Why Words Sometimes Sound Weird or Lose All Meaning

 But why do we even like to listen to a song more than once?
 To take a deeper dive into the notion of semantic satiation in music, consider the chorus.
 As Elizabeth Hellmuth Margulis, director of the Music Cognition Lab at the University of Arkansas, writes on Aeon, semantic satiation plays a key role in song lyrics.
 Due to the repetition of choruses, the words and phrases become “satiated” and lose their meaning—and no longer really register as words.

 “The simple act of repetition makes a new way of listening possible, a more direct confrontation with the sensory attributes of the word itself," Margulis writes.
 "This is precisely the way that repetition in music works to make the nuanced, expressive elements of the sound increasingly available, and to make a participatory tendency—a tendency to move or sing along—more irresistible.”

-While James has since turned his attention to such topics as road rage, semantic satiation is still analyzed today across a variety of disciplines.
+While James has since turned his attention to other topics, semantic satiation is still analyzed today across a variety of disciplines.
 Artists have explored the concept.
 The curious (but sadly defunct) Semantic Satiation Twitter bot tweeted about it.
 Marketers are rethinking their sales ploys thanks to the concept.
 One timely example is “Black Friday Malady.”
 Thanks to overuse, “Black Friday” is no longer the valuable hook it once was.
 We’ve repeated it so much that it is now as indistinct as the packages of generic Wal-Mart string cheese that you storm past on your way to brawl over a half-price vegetable steamer at 3 a.m.